KDE/kio-gdrive/README.md

     $ sudo make install
     $ kdeinit5 # or just re-login

 Now you are ready to use the slave.
-Either click on "Google Drive File Manager" in the application launcher (which will open Dolphin with the `gdrive:/` URL) or run:
+Either click the "Network" button in Dolphin or run:

     $ kioclient5 exec gdrive:/